davidsr94/Compilers2026/README.md

 **** When running the program, some test cases, if copied and pasted, that have "" will throw an error.
 For some reason the copy and paste quotes aren't in a proper format and will just stop the program.****

+My test cases are short as I was trying to break the code with some new cases.
+I deleted the previous test cases without saving them to another file.

 Lexer:
 In order to run the program in the terminal type javac Main.java Lexer.java Token.java Parser.java SemanticAnalyzer.java CodeGenerator.java ASTBuilder.java
 then javac Main test.txt